-Teichner began her journalism career at WJEF Radio and WZZM-TV in Grand Rapids, Mich.
+Teichner began her journalism career at WJEF Radio and WZZM-TV in Grand Rapids, Michigan.
 She then became a general assignment reporter for WTVJ-TV Miami and for WMAQ-TV Chicago.

-She has narrated seven "Biography" programs for A&E. Teichner is a member of the Council on Foreign Relations, the Daughters of the American Revolution (Walter Hines Page chapter of London), the Reform Club in London, the International Women's Media Foundation and the Wellesley Club of New York.
-Since 1995 she has served as moderator of "Conversations With ..." an interview series from the Spoleto Festival, U.S.A., the summer arts celebration in Charleston, S.C.
+She has narrated seven "Biography" programs for A&E. Teichner is a member of the Council on Foreign Relations, the Daughters of the American Revolution (Walter Hines Page chapter of London), the Reform Club in London, the Wellesley Club of New York, and both the New York and Charleston chapters of Les Dames d'Escoffier.
+Since 1995 she has served as moderator of "Conversations With ..." an interview series at the Spoleto Festival, U.S.A., the summer arts celebration in Charleston, South Carolina.